 A proof of funds letter is a document that a borrower must acquire when looking to purchase a property to fix and flip or renovate to rent—essentially any investment property purchase where a seller needs to ensure that a buyer can financially back up their offer.
 The letter acts as tangible proof that the buyer has access to enough liquid cash to purchase the property.

-Usually, a proof of funds letter is provided by a hard money lender, bank, or third-party company that verifies an investor’s available funds.
+Usually, a proof of funds letter for real estate purchase is provided by a hard money lender, bank, or third-party company that verifies an investor’s available funds.
 Sellers request these documents to ensure that they are not wasting their time on an unsubstantiated offer.

 Who needs proof of funds?